 What to do next:-

-I offer a one hour, no-obligation initial consultation at a reduced rate of £35 which is an opportunity for you to tell me about yourself, your concerns and hopes for therapy and where you can experience what it might be like to work with me.
-You may also ask any questions you might have.
+The no-obligation initial consultation provides an opportunity for you to tell me more about yourself, your concerns and hopes for therapy and where you can experience what it might be like to work with me.
+We can decide if what I offer is appropriate for your needs and you may also ask any questions you might have.

 Training, qualifications & experience